 Nuxeo development is fully transparent:

-- Important development choices can be followed on through the tech reports.
+- Our public roadmap can be followed through the Nuxeo Roadmap Documentation Page.
 Comments are more than welcome!

 - Any commit in the code can be followed on Nuxeo GitHub repositories and on [email protected],